 Hallux valgus, commonly known as bunions, can be very painful and frustrating.
 Your big toe can move more and more out of place as time goes on.
 This can affect your other toes, eventually making it hard to walk normally.
 Fortunately, you don’t have to live with bunion pain and problems anymore.
-The expert podiatrists at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Bedford and Garfield Heights, Ohio, are here to help.
+The expert podiatrists at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Lakewood and Garfield Heights, Ohio, are here to help.
 Schedule your appointment online or by phone today.

 Bunions Q & A